NawbExplorer/Nawb/README.md

   <a href="#" target="_blank" rel="noopener noreferrer">
     <h1 align="center">Nawb</h1>
   </a>
+  <h2 align="center">Another portal to connect the world</h2>
 </p>

-Not a Web Browser (Nawb) is an Application Browser that bases on React Native⚛️ , and it is different from the traditional Web Browser.
+Nawb (Not a Web Browser) is an Application Browser, it uses React Native⚛️ to play the role of Blink or Gecko and runs the native look and feel dynamic apps.
 Nawb pronounced /næb/ (not /nɔb/), the Chinese name is '奈布'.

 ## Pricing
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xx
 ## Credits and references

 See [CREDITS.md](./doc/CREDITS.md).
 Thanks for the projects used in Nawb.